IntelliTect/Coalesce/docs/topics/security.md

 In Coalesce, [Data Sources](/modeling/model-components/data-sources.md) are the mechanism that you can extend to implement row-level security on your [Entities](/modeling/model-types/entities.md) and [Custom DTOs](/modeling/model-types/dtos.md).

-Data Sources are used when fetching results for `/get`, `/list`, and `/count` endpoints, and when fetching the target of a `/save` or `/delete`, and when fetching the invocation target of an [Instance Method](/modeling/model-components/methods.md#instance-methods).
+Data Sources are used when fetching results for `/get`, `/list`, and `/count` endpoints, and when fetching the target or result of a `/save`, `/bulkSave`, or `/delete`, and when fetching the invocation target of an [Instance Method](/modeling/model-components/methods.md#instance-methods).

 By default, your entities will be fetched using the [Standard Data Source](/modeling/model-components/data-sources.md#standard-data-source), but you can declare a custom default data source for each of your entities to override this default functionality.
 The default functionality here includes the [default loading behavior](/modeling/model-components/data-sources.md#default-loading-behavior), a feature where the Standard Data Source automatically includes the immediate relationships of requested entities.
 This can be suppressed by overriding the `GetQuery` method on your custom data source and not calling the base method, or by placing `[Read(NoAutoInclude = true)]` on classes or navigation properties that you do not want automatically included.